cskelk789/Automated-ELK-Stack-Deployment/README.md

 Machines within the network can only be accessed by __Workstation and Jump-Box-Provisioner through SSH JumpBox__.
 - Which machine did you allow to access your ELK VM?
-  - *Jump-Box-Provisioner IP : 10.0.0.4 via SSH port 22*
+  - *Jump-Box-Provisioner is allowed to access the ELK VM.*

 - What was its IP address?
-  - *Workstation MY Public IP via port TCP 5601*
+  - *The Jump-Box-Provisioner IP is at 10.0.0.4(Private IP) and 20.124.251.206(Public IP) and it can be accessed via SSH port 22.
+The ELK VM could be accessed by Workstation MY Public IP via port TCP 5601.*

 A summary of the access policies in place can be found in the table below.